Altinn/agencysystem-java/outbound/external-attachment-receiver/README.md

 # External Attachment Receiver
 This SOAP web service server is built using the Spring framework (https://spring.io/guides/gs/producing-web-service/).
-The web service consumes SOAP requests, performs XML-validation based on XSD-files, and saves the payload + attachments to disk.
-The payload and attachments will be written to a "data" folder in the server root folder.
+The web service consumes SOAP requests, performs XML-validation based on XSD-files, saves the payload + attachments to disk, and sends and creates correspondences.

+The services being used are:
+- OnlineBatchReciever
+- CorrespondenceAgencyExternalBasic

 What you will need to run this project: